taijeronv/taijeronv_info/_hold/skills.md

   description = """ Whether it's training the Afghan Police, patrolling in Khowst province, or serving on a Brigade Staff, I can operate in all types of high-stress dynamic environments.
 If you are looking for a rock-solid performer who is competent and reliable, then look no further."""

  [[feature]]
-  icon = "map-marked-alt"
+  icon = "user-tie"
   icon_pack = "fas"
-  name = "Mind maps"
+  name = "Profssionalism"
-  description = """ I love using [mind maps](https://www.lifehack.org/articles/work/how-to-mind-map-in-three-small-steps.html) to organize my thoughts and ideas."""
+  description = """ I believe professionalism is demonstrated through your actions and behavior.
+It's not enough to say, "I'm professional" you have to prove it every day.
+Always be professional no matter the circumstances or situation you find yourself."""

  [[feature]]
-  icon = "rocket"
+  icon = "skull-crossbones"
   icon_pack = "fas"
-  name = "Eve online"
+  name = "Competence"
-  description = """ In my spare time I enjoy playing [Eve Online](https://www.eveonline.com/) which is a space themed Massive Multiplayer Online game """
+  description = """ Competence isn't just about being effective, it also means applying a high standard to everything you do.
+Let the quality of your work speak for itself.
+People who are competent and reliable cannot be ignored, they stand above all others.
+Give me the opportunity to stand-out."""

 [[feature]]
   icon = "check-square"
   icon_pack = "fas"
-  name = "Javascript Game Programming" description = """I've come to the conclusion that I may have to develop my passion project all on my own.
-With that in mind I've been doing tutorials on games programming using the [Phaser framework](https://phaser.io/) for creating JS games."""
+  name = "Reliability"
+  description = """ People count on you to do your job, so do it.
+Do not make excuses, find ways to overcome obstacles, and stay focused.
+Reliable people that are also competent are a rare breed.
+I can show you what it means to be both."""
 +++